 Kieva Fontenot-Hicks is the daughter of a retired Army Lt.
-Col. Although she has lived all over the country, story no rx Kieva calls Louisiana home, medications because her grandmother Mabel and much of her family are still there.
+Col. Although she has lived all over the country, Kieva calls Louisiana home, because her grandmother Mabel and much of her family are still there.
 She returns as often as possible.
-But when she can’t get down south, rx Kieva can be found in her Chesterfield kitchen, stirring or frying up something to bring a little bit of Louisiana here.
+But when she can’t get down south, Kieva can be found in her Chesterfield kitchen, stirring or frying up something to bring a little bit of Louisiana here.
 “My grandmother Allie taught me to cook by smell,” she says.
 “I can go to a restaurant and come home and duplicate it.”
 She recently began her business, Nola-N Catering, and Kieva says proudly, “I can do everything under the sun.
 But my specialty is authentic Louisiana cuisine.”

 At Thanksgiving, the Hicks family looks forward to deep-fried turkey.
 Kieva seasons the bird with a homemade Louisiana dry rub, injects it with seasoned basting fluid, and gets the help of her husband Ricky, who lowers the bird into the specialty deep fryer they bought last year.
 For safety and convenience, they usually fry the turkey outside.
 It cooks for about forty five minutes, and the result is a crisp, browned skin, and succulent meat within.
 Although Kieva’s grandmother Allie passed away in 1995, she would be proud.

 by Cesca Janece Waterfield

 - 1 Tablespoon kosher salt

 - 1 Teaspoon crushed red pepper